charud/mocha-browser-bootstrap/README.md

     $ make test-watch

-But your code will be evaluated in the context of a Node.js application.
+But your code will then be evaluated in the context of a Node.js application and not a browser.